History of the Catholic Church in France: Imposition of Gallicanism on the Catholic Church

 The domestic policy of the 17th-century Bourbons, aided by Scully, Richelieu, Mazarin, and Louvois, completed the centralization of the kingly power.
 Abroad, the fundamental maxim of their policy was to keep up the struggle against the House of Austria.
 The result of the diplomacy of Richelieu (1624–42) and of Mazarin (1643–61) was a fresh defeat for the House of Austria; French arms were victorious at Rocroi, Fribourg, Nördlingen, Lens, Sommershausen (1643–48), and by the Peace of Westphalia (1648) and that of the Pyrenees (1659), Alsace, Artois, and Roussillion were annexed to French territory.
-In the struggle Richelieu and Mazarin had the support of the Lutheran prince of Germany and of Protestant countries such as the Sweden of Gustavus Adolphus.
-In fact it may be laid down that during the Thirty Years' War, France upheld Protestantism.
+In the struggle, Richelieu and Mazarin had the support of the Lutheran prince of Germany and of Protestant countries such as the Sweden of Gustavus Adolphus.
+In fact, it may be laid down that during the Thirty Years' War, France upheld Protestantism.
 Louis XIV, on the contrary, who for many years was arbiter of the destinies of Europe, was actuated by purely religious motives in some of his wars.
-Thus the war against the Dutch Republic, and that against the League of Augsburg, and his intervention in the affairs of England were in some respects the result of religious policy and of a desire to uphold Catholicism in Europe.
+Thus, the war against the Dutch Republic, and that against the League of Augsburg, and his intervention in the affairs of England were in some respects the result of religious policy and of a desire to uphold Catholicism in Europe.
 The expeditions in the Mediterranean against the pirates of Barbary have all the halo of the old ideals of Christendom – ideals which in the days of Louis XIII had haunted the mind of Father Joseph, the famous confidant of Richelieu, and had inspired him with the dream of crusades led by France, once the House of Austria should have been defeated."

 Catholic awakening under Louis XIV

 Impact of the Council of Trent

-The Council of Trent in Santa Maria Maggiore church had a great impact in the renewal of the Catholic faith in France; Museo Diocesiano Tridentino, Trento.
+The Council of Trent in Santa Maria Maggiore church had a great impact on the renewal of the Catholic faith in France; Museo Diocesiano Tridentino, Trento.

 The 17th century in France was par excellence a century of Catholic awakening.
-A number of bishops set about reforming their diocese according to the rules laid down by the Council of Trent, though its decrees did not run officially in France.
+Several bishops set about reforming their diocese according to the rules laid down by the Council of Trent, though its decrees did not run officially in France.
 The example of Italy bore fruit all over the country.
 Cardinal de la Rochefoucauld, Bishop of Claremont and afterwards of Senlis, had made the acquaintance of St. Charles Borromeo.
 Francis Taurugi, a companion of St. Philip Neri, was archbishop of Avignon.
 St. Francis de Sales Christianized lay society by his Introduction to the Devout Life, which he wrote at the request of Henry IV.
 Cardinal de Bérulle and his disciple de Condren founded the Oratory.
 St. Vincent de Paul, in founding the Priests of the Mission, and M. Olier, in founding the Sulpicians, prepared the uplifting of the secular clergy and the development of the grands séminaires.